breakthebull/darbooks/README.md

 Those are different acts, and confusing them is how the work starts to feel transactional instead of necessary.

 This repository exists because I am stepping away from traditional ebook storefronts like Amazon.
-I'll still use them upon final drafts, but for now I want to focus more on creating the best possible versions first.

 Not because they are uniquely bad, but because they are structured around scale, ads, and constant output.